chifflier/wasm-suricata/README.md

 make
 ```

-See [https://suricata.readthedocs.io/](Suricata's documentation) for other build options, and how to install suricata.
+See [Suricata's documentation](https://suricata.readthedocs.io/) for other build options, and how to install suricata.

 ## Build the TLS parser module